The Ultimate Guide To Getting Ready For Retailers – First Steps

 So what the heck is wholesale, anyway?

-At the risk of triggering an unpleasant flashback to that time in primary school when Mrs Wormthrapple made you stand up in front of the class and spell “physiognomy,” let’s start with a definition.
+At the risk of triggering an unpleasant flashback to that time Mrs Wormthrapple made you stand up in front of the class and spell “physiognomy,” let’s start with a definition.

 noun the sale of goods in large quantities to a retailer.